 |SAT/ACT scores must be received by||September 1|

-The student-faculty ratio at Eastern Nazarene College is 17:1, and the school has 81.1 percent of its classes with fewer than 20 students.
-The most popular majors at Eastern Nazarene College include: Business, Management, Marketing, and Related Support Services; Education; Liberal Arts and Sciences, General Studies and Humanities; Psychology; and Philosophy and Religious Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 67.2 percent.
+The student-faculty ratio at Eastern Nazarene College is 18:1, and the school has 84.5 percent of its classes with fewer than 20 students.
+The most popular majors at Eastern Nazarene College include: Business, Management, Marketing, and Related Support Services; Education; Biological and Biomedical Sciences; Psychology; and Liberal Arts and Sciences, General Studies and Humanities.
+The average freshman retention rate, an indicator of student satisfaction, is 67.3 percent.